binyueconomics/binyueconomics.github.io/README.md

 <img align="right" width="200" height="240" src="/assets/images/Bin.png">

 I'm a PhD student at the Economics Department of the University of Essex.
-My research cuts across labour, trade and urban economics and often involves using large-scale administrative data.
+My research cuts across labour and personnel economics, trade and technology, and frequently involves the analysis of administrative data.

 ### Research Interests
-Firm Heterogeneity, Labour economics, Microeconometrics and Trade
+Firm Heterogeneity, Labour and Personnel Economics, Trade and Technology.

 ### Contact
 Email: <bin.yu@essex.ac.uk>